YashwanthReddy27/Traffic-Violation-Detection/README.md

+# Project description
+This repository
 # 1. DATA
 ## 1.1 Dataset

 <div align="justify">
 The success of any deep learning model heavily relies on the quality and diversity of the dataset used for training.
-In our project focusing on traffic violation detection using Deep Learning, meticulous attention was paid to curating and pre-processing a comprehensive dataset.
+In our project, which focused on traffic violation detection using Deep Learning, meticulous attention was paid to curating and preprocessing a comprehensive dataset.
 This page elucidates the details of our dataset, encompassing its origins, augmentation techniques employed, and the partitioning strategy adopted for training, validation, and testing.
 </div>

 ## 1.2 Dataset Acquisition and Augmentation